 The primary component, once a red giant, expelled most of its outer layers and is contracting into a white dwarf, a hot, exposed stellar core, that illuminates the ejected material.
 The star was probably similar to the Sun early in its life.
 The companion is suspected to be engulfed by the white dwarf’s expanding atmosphere and the interaction between the two is creating and shaping the surrounding nebula.

 The shape of the nebula’s wings is believed to be caused by the movement of the central two stars.
-The gas expelled by the dying star creates two lobes of material instead of expanding into a sphere.
+The gas expelled by the star in its final stages creates two lobes of material instead of expanding into a sphere.
 The stars complete an orbit around each other every 100 years or so and the rotation allows the white dwarf to keep accumulating gas from the companion.

 A fast stellar wind is responsible for inflating the nebula’s wings.
 The wind blows out into the surrounding disk, expanding the wings perpendicular to the disk.
 Based on the rate of expansion of the wings, the nebula is estimated to be about 1,200 years old.